We are always looking for ways to sustain the U.S. warm water shrimp population.

 What is G.U.L.F.?

+G.U.L.F. is the sustainable seafood program of Audubon Nature Institute.
 G.U.L.F. is dedicated to working with the commercial fishing industry in the Gulf of Mexico to meet buyer demands for sustainability.
 Fishery Improvement Projects (FIPs) are one tool to verify sustainability.
 Unlike sustainability certification, FIPs offer a step-wise approach to advance a fishery if certification is not currently an option.
 Work within a FIP is determined by the same standards as outlined in some certifications.
+Many of our ASPA member processors are active participants in FIPs.

 Currently, G.U.L.F. coordinates four shrimp projects: Texas, Louisiana, Mississippi, and Alabama.
 While each project is a little different, a common theme is coordinating gear checks for turtle excluder devices (TEDs) and bycatch reduction devices (BRDs).
 Through collaboration with Texas Sea Grant and NOAA’s Gear Monitoring Team, we help schedule courtesy gear checks on the dock that can catch issues that could result in catching a sea turtle, or in severe fines by enforcement.